-Being the largest public sector general insurance company in the nation, the New India Assurance occupies the top spot in terms of revenues generated in a fiscal year.
+Being the largest public sector general insurance company in the nation, New India Assurance Co.
+Ltd. occupies the top spot in terms of revenues generated in a fiscal year.
 In the recent years, the company has come up with many new insurance products that provide financial security against various medical threats.
-As of now, the company provides insurance service in over 28 nations across the world.
+As of now, the company provides insurance services in over 28 nations across the world.
 With a global presence and a loyal customer base, the company continues to remain the market leader in general insurance for over 40 years.

 United India has reported gross direct premiums of Rs.5,504.14 crore for the fiscal year 2016-17.